Neighborhood Park Development

 This 8.0-acre park is located at the corner of Backstretch Boulevard and Cedar Ranch Road in the Phillips Creek Ranch Neighborhood.
 The proposed park will be adjacent to a future FISD School.
 The neighborhood park improvements will entail aesthetic improvements, a shade structure, children's playground, multi-use court, walking trails, and landscape improvements.
-The park master plan was approved by the Parks and Recreation Board in June 2016 and construction is expected to start in early 2017.
+The park master plan was approved by the Parks and Recreation Board in June 2016 and construction is expected to be completed in early 2018.

 Grand Park - Phase I

 Located generally along and west of the North Dallas Tollway; along and east of Legacy Parkway and generally north of Stonebrook Parkway, this 275 acre regional park is the first of its kind in Frisco.
 Initial master planning for the park took place in 2006 and the planning for the Phase I development of the park is currently underway.

 The Grove Master Plan